SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/FunctionsAndClosures.rst

 This function can be passed any tuple of type ``(Double, Double)`` – such as ``(3.0, 4.0)`` in the example above – and it will happily calculate the distance for that tuple.

+..
+TODO: These examples use sqrt(), which now has to be imported from Darwin.
+   This has been temporarily disabled, as it might be better to find an example that does not require an import at this stage.

 Parameter Names
 ~~~~~~~~~~~~~~~